gillenme/TwitterAPI/README.md

 OAUTH_TOKEN_SECRET = '1234567890'
 ```

 Now obviously '1234567890' isn't the actual code you need for the script to work, it's simply a placeholder.
 Refer back to your My Applications page on the Twitter Developer page.
-The naming Twitter uses for these authorization codes is a little confusing, but basically:
+The naming Twitter uses for these authorization codes is a little confusing, but to make it easier:

 APP_KEY = Consumer Key
 APP_SECRET = Consumer Secret